Jamestown-Yorktown Foundation, VA

 Immersive Films and Gallery Exhibits

-Begin your visit with 1607: A Nation Takes Root, a docudrama that traces the evolution of the Virginia Company that sponsored the Jamestown colony, examines the relationship between the English colonists and the Powhatan Indians, and chronicles the arrival of the first recorded Africans in 1619.
+Begin your visit with "1607: A Nation Takes Root," a docudrama that traces the evolution of the Virginia Company that sponsored the Jamestown colony, examines the relationship between the English colonists and the Powhatan Indians, and chronicles the arrival of the first recorded Africans in 1619.

 Gallery exhibits explore the three cultures through artifact-filled cases, dioramas and short films.
 Interactives allow visitors to compare and contrast each of the three cultures, explore the life and legend of Pocahontas, and examine the impact of 1619 historical events that shaped Virginia.